facile-it/mutoid/src/http/README.md

 #### fromAjax

-One of the most important and (hopefully) useful implemented in ReaderObservableResource and ObservableResource
+One of the most important and (hopefully) useful constructor implemented in ReaderObservableResource and ObservableResource

 The inputs are: **ObservableAjax** and **ResourceDecoders**